 - There is NO day like the day you get through labour and meet your baby.
 Imagine that post-exercise high then multiply it by about a million.
 You’ve run the equivalent of a marathon.
 And you’ve survived.
 No matter how your labour went or how you delivered, this day will be spent marvelling at that teeny, tiny human being that YOU made.
 Eating toast and drinking tea.
 THAT shower.
 Sharing the arrival of your new addition.
 And feeling so relieved that both you and baby are safe.
 You’ll feel on top of the world, despite the after pains of labour and being completely knackered.
 Nothing can knock you off your perch.
 This is how insanely euphoric that first day is.
 It’s the reason so many of us keep having kids, I’m sure.
 To experience that incredible day all over again.
 Nothing I’ve experienced before or since has compared.
 Or even come close.

 - You’ll finally understand the meaning of unconditional love.
 24 hours before giving birth you’ll wonder what your baby will look like.
 You’ll wonder if you’ll love them.
 What that love will even feel like.
-Then they are born, you look into their cloudy little eyes and everything falls into place (even if this doesn’t happen immediately, it does happen).
+Then they are born, you look into their cloudy little eyes and everything falls into place (even if this doesn’t happen immediately, it does happen.
+At some point).
 Forever after.

 - You’ll no longer be pregnant.
 Even if you enjoyed pregnancy, the chances are that some 40 weeks later you’re feeling a bit over it.
 Once you’ve popped, even though your uterus will be a couple of weeks away from its pre-pregnancy size and your tummy will have a longer way to go (no dieting please), it’s so nice to be able to see your toes again.

 - Brie and wine.
 See above.
 Even if you’ve never liked brie, you’ll probably find yourself eating it.
 Just because you can.